ibbles/LearningUnreal/Blueprint Variables.md

 - Dragging it from the Variables list into the [[Blueprint Visual Script Editor]]
 - By right-click in the node graph and searching for the name.

+A Variable has a Category.
+The Category is set in the Details panel.
+The Category is set when dragging a Variable into a Category in Variables category of the My Blueprint panel.
+The Category is used when right-clicking in the [[Blueprint Visual Script Editor]] and in the Details panel of a selected [[Blueprint Instance]].

 Variables exists in a **hierarchy of templates and instances** where values are inherited.
 [[Variables Templates And Instances]]